 What is the NPQML programme?

 The qualification is part of the National College for Teaching and Leadership leadership curriculum, which offers more flexible development opportunities to support leaders at every stage of their career.
-To deliver the NPQSL locally, Woodrush TSA works in partnership with Leadership Live, a license holder for delivery of the national leadership curriculum.
+To deliver the NPQML locally, Woodrush TSA works in partnership with Leadership Live, an accredited provider for delivery of the national leadership curriculum.

 NPQML sits at level one of the leadership curriculum.
 It’s designed to support participants in becoming highly effective middle leaders with the skills, confidence and knowledge to drive successful team performance and improved classroom practice.